chromeos/chromeos.dev/pages/en/web-environment/port-forwarding.md

 **Warning:** Launching in Chrome OS version 85, built-in controls for managing port forwarding are a new feature still under development, so the UI may change and the feature may break until it is stable.
 You can start using this with Chrome OS version 84 by enabling the _Crostini Port Forwarding_ flag (`chrome://flags/#crostini-port-forwarding`).
 !!!

-Start by going to the Linux (Beta) settings on Chrome OS and clicking the Linux box.
+Start by going to the Linux settings on Chrome OS and clicking the Linux box.
 There should be an option _Port forwarding_.
 Click on that.

 ![Linux settings page.](/images/develop/web/linux-settings.jpg)